balena-io/debugging-masterclass/README.md

 If the date reported by the device differs to the current date and time, then there is most probably a problem with the time service.

-Reboot your device, or power down/power up and wait for it to come online before SSHing into it.
+Before continuing with this exercise, reboot or power down/power up and wait for it to come online before SSHing into it.

-For this example, we're not going to use `balena ssh` for accessing the device as we'll be doing things to the system that include making it drop off the VPN (and at this point our shell would be terminated).
-Instead, we'll use `ssh` from your command line.
-Ensure you know the local IP address of the debug device (or use `balena scan` to find the hostname of your device), and SSH into it like this (where `192.168.1.173` is the IP address of your device, or `<host>.local` name).
-Note that if the device were not a local development device, `balena ssh <UUID>` would work, but in the following example we're going to bring the device offline and the SSH session will immediately drop at this point.
+Ensure you know the local IP address of the debug device (or use `balena scan` to find the hostname of your device), and SSH into it like this (where `192.168.1.173` is the IP address of your device, or `<host>.local` name):
 ```
 $ balena ssh 192.168.1.173
 root@f34c2e9:~#